Last Updated on April 1, 2025 by Janell

 Knitting

 Along with crochet, knitting is another older hobby that has been gaining steam in the crafting community.
 It’s easy to learn the first basic stitches just by watching a few YouTube videos, so there is no reason not to pick up some needles and yarn, and give it a go.
 Yarn can be found in a virtually endless range of colors, textures and fiber types these days, so there is no limit to your creative visions.
-Start with a basic scarf, and soon you’ll be crafting sweaters and decorative Afghans.
+Start with a basic scarf, and soon you’ll craft sweaters and decorative Afghans.

 Gardening